ThomasBamelis/nvim/README.md

 But don't worry, the plugin which-key.nvim will show you what happens for different keys after you press the leader key!
 That still can get messy, so record in this table the logical subcategories and stick to them.

+Just press spacebar and you will get the keybinds.
+EVEN BETTER: press spacebar and then backspace and it will show info for ALL keys to be pressed, even normal nvim keys and CTRL keybinds!

 Leader = Spacebar
 LocalLeader = ,